 Now comes the white layer.
 It can be coconut yogurt, soy yogurt or even milk yogurt.
 However, I stick to coconut yogurt as I found that it tastes the best and I make the popsicles vegan to suit everyone’s dietary needs in our family.
 Coconut milk (full fat from the can) also works great.
 Pour it over the watermelon layer, and let it freeze for an hour or so.

 It really depends on how you make them.
-You could add all kinds of sugars, fats, flavours, and colourings and make them are unhealthy.
+You could add all kinds of sugars, fats, flavors, and colorings and make them are unhealthy.
 Or you could follow this recipe and make them 100% natural and healthy.
+You should also check out my strawberry watermelon smoothie, it’s super refreshing and nutritious!

 If you make this recipe, please don’t forget to rate this recipe and share a picture on social media.
 Tag #LittleSunnyKitchen in your posts as I would really love to see what you make!
 Thank you for supporting Little Sunny Kitchen, so I can keep sharing my tasty recipes with you for free.